spencercap/simpler-peer/README.md

 # simpler-peer
-how simple is simple-peer ?

-## answer: pretty simple.
-you just gotta do the signaling yourself.
+a little dev playground for [simple-peer](https://github.com/feross/simple-peer)

-## demo
+## demo: connection flow

+1. open `initiator.html`, copy the signal offer
+2. open `receiver.html`, paste that signal offer into the text area, then click generate
+3. copy the generated signal answer from `receiver.html`
-open `index.html#1`, copy the outgoing offer and paste in the text area of `index.html`, click submit, now they are connected.
+4. paste that signal answer into the text area of `initiator.html`, then click connect
+5. enjoy a margarita

-in the real world, instead of copying and pasting, you can use a websocket, some database (like firestore), or even carrier pigeon 😉
+in the real world, instead of copying and pasting signal offers and answers, you can use a websocket, some database (like firestore), or even a carrier pigeon 😉 for the signaling.

 ## version